Navigating Automotive Cluster Testing: Cluster Validation, Challenges and Solutions

 Test Type Methods

-Power On Test Verify that the previous completed distance is displayed to user directly without showing intermediate values such as zero
+Power On Test Verify that the previous completed distance is displayed to the user directly without showing intermediate values such as zero

 Tamper test Validate odometer skipping invalid or wrong data for processing